Chart Color Schemes

 Woodville - Cheltenham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Woodville-Cheltenham's dwelling structure, as per the latest Census, had 63.4% houses and 36.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 66.1% houses and 33.9% other dwellings.
-Home ownership in Woodville-Cheltenham was at 26.7%, with mortgaged dwellings at 36.5% and rented ones at 36.9%.
-The median monthly mortgage repayment was $1,600, below Adelaide metro's average of $1,733.
-Median weekly rent in Woodville-Cheltenham was $310, compared to Adelaide metro's $325.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Woodville - Cheltenham's dwelling structure, as per the latest Census, consisted of 63.4% houses and 36.6% other dwellings.
+In comparison, Adelaide metro had 66.1% houses and 33.9% other dwellings.
+Home ownership in Woodville - Cheltenham stood at 26.7%, with mortgaged dwellings at 36.5% and rented ones at 36.9%.
+The median monthly mortgage repayment was $1,600, lower than Adelaide metro's average of $1,733.
+Median weekly rent in Woodville - Cheltenham was $310, compared to Adelaide metro's $325.
+Nationally, Woodville - Cheltenham's mortgage repayments were significantly lower at $1,600 versus Australia's average of $1,863, and rents were substantially lower at $310 compared to the national figure of $375.

 Frequently Asked Questions - Housing